A flexible GNSS receiver designed for project teams

 Supports global 4G LTE bands

-How to use DirtMate
+How to use DirtMate GNSS receivers

 GNSS receiver - DirtMate Machine sensor.

-Machine sensor
+Machine telematics

 Base station